 I had never felt more alive before in my life.
 I had never felt like I had a purpose until recently.
 This might have been some selfish reason fueled purely by teenage angst, but it was mine and mine alone.
 That was all I needed—this one self-demonstrable rationale—to act.
 Everyone in this conflict had their own self-demonstrable reason to stay involved.

 "Look," I whispered, "I won't change my stance.
-I won't remain a figure in the background anymore than I already have."
+I won't remain a figure in the background any more than I already have, but I'll be my own party and do things my own way."

 She yanked her hand from my soft grip.
 "I'll fucking kill you if you interfere with me and the others!
 Hear that?
 I'll kill you and anyone else who gets in my way.
 You, too, Caitlin!"